perfectteatimer/MatrixAnalysis_Application/README.md

 lab3 - In this project, I constructed a tomogram of some object using data on the intensity of rays that passed through it.

+lab4 - In this project I was concerned with calculating voltages in a resistor system and iterative methods for solving linear systems, specifically comparing different iterative methods for solving systems, both modeled and real large and sparse.